Trump slams protesters at Phoenix rally, visits border wall in Arizona

 "We don't bow down to left-wing bullies," he said.
 Trump, who narrowly won Arizona in 2016, is looking to defend his foothold in the state as opinion polls showed Biden leading the Republican president and Republican Senator Martha McSally behind Democratic challenger Mark Kelly.

 Earlier, he visited a freshly-built portion of the wall along the border with Mexico in San Luis, Arizona, in a dusty, barren landscape where the temperature was 102 degrees Fahrenheit (40 degrees Celsius).
-Using a black Sharpie pen, he autographed a plaque commemorating the 200th mile.
+Using a black Sharpie pen, he autographed a plaque commemorating the 200th mile of the wall.
 A campaign pledge to build the wall helped propel Trump to the White House in 2016.

 The trip was Trump's third this year to Arizona, which had a record increase of more than 3,500 new cases of coronavirus infections on Tuesday.
 The state also saw record hospitalizations, record patients in intensive care, and a record number of patients on ventilators.
 The president and his advisers have largely dismissed concerns about holding campaign events as the coronavirus continues to spread in some parts of the United States.

-Trump told the audience on Tuesday that the virus, which originated in China, is known by many names, including "the kung flu," a description has drawn fire as an insensitive slur.
-(Additional reporting by Andrew Hay and Lisa Shumaker in Chicago, Writing by Jeff Mason and Steve Holland Editing by David Gregorio and Sonya Hepinstall)
+Trump told the audience on Tuesday the virus, which originated in China, is known by many names, including "the kung flu," a description has drawn fire as an insensitive slur.
+(Additional reporting by Andrew Hay in Taos, Ash Ponders in Phoenix and Lisa Shumaker in Chicago; Writing by Jeff Mason and Steve Holland Editing by Bill Tarrant, Sonya Hepinstall and Lincoln Feast.)